xmos/sw_usb_audio/doc/sw_pdm.rst

 it, performs optional local processing and outputs it to the audio driver (TDM/I2S core).

 This function simply makes a call to ``mic_array_get_next_time_domain_frame()`` in order to get a frame of PCM audio from the microphones.
-It then waits for an requestion for audio samples from the audio/I2S/TDM core via a channel an sends the frame of audio back over this channel.
+It then waits for an request for audio samples from the audio/I2S/TDM core via a channel and sends the frame of audio back over this channel.

-Note, it is assumed that the system shares a global master-clock, therefore no additional buffering or rate-matching/coversion is required.
+Note, it is assumed that the system shares a global master-clock, therefore no additional buffering or rate-matching/conversion is required.